January 2021 intake available, contact email@example.com

 Successful completion of the Programme offers the eligibility for registration by the British Computer Society (BCS) of Chartered IT Professional (CITP) full status.

 Applicants require an Honours Degree (2.2 or above) or advanced qualification in Computer Science or cognate discipline from a UK University or recognised overseas institution, or industrial experience in Computer Networking and an Honours Degree.

-Where English is not your first language, we ask that you hold an Academic IELTS test with a score of at least 6.0 (no element less than 5.5) or TOEFL with a minimum score of 550 (213 for computer based test).
+For International applicants, we ask that you hold an Academic IELTS test with a score of at least 6.0 (no element less than 5.5).
+For full information please visit our International page.

 Cisco CCNA is recommended.

 Graduates will undertake a range of tasks associated with networking in organisations and will be capable of developing sophisticated solutions to networking and security problems.

 They may be required to manage teams of network associates/engineers within an enterprise environment either on a small or large-scale project.